lburdock/react-redux-boilerplate/README.md

 ## Developing

 #### Main tasks
-* Run `npm run server` in one tab to serve the app to http://localhost:3000/.
+* Run `npm run start` in one tab to serve the app to http://localhost:3000/.
 * Run `grunt` in another tab to lint and test your SCSS and JS changes as you develop.

 #### Other tasks